Thursday, July 25, 2024

 Meanwhile, the medium-sized Bonanza coal plant, which provides power to Utah’s scattered municipal utilities, has also dropped plans to shut down before 2034.
 So at this point it sure sounds like a substantial portion of the electricity that powers the 2034 Olympics will still be coming from coal.
 Our state legislature has made it clear that that’s what they want.

 Solar power’s share of electricity should continue rising in Utah (like just about everywhere else) for the next several years.
-New solar farms are currently under construction in several parts of the state, typically with battery storage to spread the energy over more hours of each day.
+New solar farms are currently under construction in several parts of the state, sometimes with battery storage to spread the energy over more hours of each day.
 By 2034, though, price cannibalization during sunny hours may make further solar development unprofitable.
 I don’t know how to guess whether solar’s share of Utah’s electricity in February 2034 will be closer to 20% or 50%.

 A big question mark for 2034 is geothermal power.
 It has provided a small fraction of Utah’s electricity since the 1980s, growing slowly to reach 1.6% in February 2024.
 Now, however, it seems set to grow much more quickly, because Fervo Energy, a startup company that uses advanced drilling and fracking to extract heat from dry rock, has begun work on what they promise will be a 400-MW geothermal facility in the southwestern part of the state, near Utah’s older traditional geothermal plants (whose capacity totals just 84 MW).
 Again this power will be going to California, incentivized by that state’s mandate for round-the-clock low-carbon (so-called “clean firm”) electricity.